carlos-molina/ClojureFun/clojure-helloworld/README.md

       I installed with: brew install leiningen

 ## Step by step guidance
-The project.clj and clojure.core.clj files contain copy and paste of the command lines that I executed.
+The command_line_steps.txt file contains copy and paste of the command lines that I executed to created and execute clojure-helloworld.

 ## Corresponding author